When talking to our customers, the constant concern that keeps rising is: how to prioritize tasks.

-I work for a weekly planning tool called Weekdone and we’ve helped clients to be more productive and progress oriented from SMEs to fortune 500 companies.
-No matter how big or successful the company, prioritizing still remains one of the most important elements of success.
+Weekdone is a weekly planning tool and we’ve helped our clients (SME’s to fortune 500 companies) to be more productive and progress-oriented.
+No matter how big or successful the company, prioritization still remains one of the most important elements of success.

-In this article I will provide you with answers to the questions above.
-Furthermore, introduce and show the best practices on how to prioritize your daily or weekly tasks.
+In this article, I will provide you with answers to the questions above.
+Furthermore, we’ve outlined five methods that will help you learn how to prioritize work tasks with ease.

 If you are faced with a task or someone comes to you with a request, ask yourself: